Junior League of Pittsburgh grants support programs that work to combat food insecurity and hunger in Pittsburgh.

 - JLP membership routinely provides thousands of volunteer hours annually to organizations in the Pittsburgh region.
 Can you please share what types of volunteer opportunities exist within your organization?
 Give the approximate time commitment, how many volunteers are needed and the approximate location for each opportunity.
 The League is interested in both single-event volunteer opportunities and more long-term, repeating opportunities.

 - If awarded a grant from the JLP:

 - How will your organization highlight and recognize the grant?
 For example, will JLP members be invited to annual awards or galas, will the award be noted in an annual report, will your organization send a press release, etc.?

 - Does your organization have the ability and willingness to become a formal community partner?
 For more information, please review the JLP memorandum of understanding.

-The Junior League of Pittsburgh’s Research and Development Committee are always looking for opportunities to collaborate with local organizations that align with the Junior League’s mission.
-For further information, please contact the Junior League of Pittsburgh’s Research & Development committee at firstname.lastname@example.org.
+The JLP’s Community Impact Committee is always looking for opportunities to collaborate with local organizations that align with the League’s mission.
+For further information, please email firstname.lastname@example.org.

-In addition to grant funding, there are opportunities to receive volunteer support from members of the Junior League.
-Grants have been awarded to applicants with programming that aligns with the Junior League of Pittsburgh’s mission and where monies will have the greatest impact.
+In addition to grant funding, there are opportunities to receive volunteer support from members of the League.